AnghelLeonard/JakartaEE-Persistence/UnidirectionalOneToMany/README.md

-This application is an example of best mapping of a bidirectional `@OneToMany` association.
+This application is meant to reveal the performance penalties of unidirectional `@OneToMany`.